 The Checker Framework may issue more or fewer errors than another tool.
 This is expected, since each tool uses a different analysis.
-Remember that the Checker Framework aims at soundness: never failing to report a possible null dereference, while at the same time limiting false reports.
+Remember that the Checker Framework aims at soundness: it aims to never miss a possible null dereference, while at the same time limiting false reports.

 Because some of the names are the same (NonNull, Nullable), it is unpleasant to use nullness annotations from multiple different packages in the same codebase.
 You can import at most one of the annotations with conflicting names; the other(s) must be written out fully rather than imported.
-Also, note FindBugs's non-standard meaning for @Nullable (Section 3.6.2).
+Also, note FindBugs's non-standard meaning for @Nullable (Section 3.7.2).